How to Import a Kei Truck from Japan: A Step-by-Step Guide

 - Not researching state laws.
 Importing a truck you cannot legally register in your state is an expensive mistake.

 The import process is straightforward once you understand the steps, and the reward is getting exactly the truck you want at a price that is hard to beat on the domestic market.
-If you prefer to skip the import process and buy domestically, our dealer directory lists verified kei truck dealers across the US.
-For a detailed breakdown of the 25-year exemption and which models are currently eligible, see our 25-year import rule explainer.
-Once your truck arrives, use our pre-purchase inspection checklist to verify condition before finalizing.
+Once your truck is in the US, get your insurance sorted before driving it.
+If you prefer to skip the import process and buy domestically, browse kei trucks for sale to see current inventory with prices and specs, or check our dealer directory for verified kei truck dealers across the US.
+The r/keitruck community also maintains lists of recommended importers and regularly posts about their import experiences.
+For a detailed breakdown of the 25 year exemption and which models are currently eligible, see our 25 year import rule explainer.
+Once your truck arrives, use our pre purchase inspection checklist to verify condition, then follow the complete maintenance guide for the Day One fluid flush every imported truck needs.
+For a visual overview of what an imported Carry looks like stateside, watch our Suzuki Carry walkaround video.